What we should know about the PageRank

 - PageRank is an index reflecting the proportion in number and importance of links on a page.

-- The PR of a page is sent to linked pages.
+- The PR of a page sent to the linked pages is divided by the number of links.

-But the value passed corresponds to the PR of the page divided by the number of links on the page.
-As shown in the graph on the right.
+The value passed corresponds to the PR of the page divided by the number of links on the page, as shown in the graph on the right., whether they are in follow or nofollow.

 (Ref SEO for bloggers).